uc-cdis/gen3-workflow/docs/local_installation.md

 }
 workDir = '<your working directory>'
 ```

+A Gen3 access token is expected by most endpoints to verify the user's access (see [Authorization](authorization.md) documentation).

 > The Gen3Workflow URL should be set to `http://localhost:8080` in this case; this is where the service runs by default when started with `python run.py`.

 - Run a workflow: